Eomys/pyleecan-doc/tuto_multisimulation.rst

 |                |              | results in ndarray                 |
 +----------------+--------------+------------------------------------+

-Default simulation results are stored in the properties inherited from Output and other simulation results are stored in a list of *Output* and/or in a dict containing ndarray, according to *MultiSimulation* parameters.
+Reference simulation results are stored in the properties inherited from Output and other simulation results are stored in a list of *Output* and/or in a dict containing ndarray, according to *MultiSimulation* parameters.
 Variables that vary are stored in a specific dictionnary.

-If the *MultiSimulation* has no *DataKeeper*, each output is stored in the output_list.
-This mod should be avoided for memory reasons.
+If the VarParam.is_keep_all_output is True, each output of each simulation is stored in the output_list.
+This option is by default at False to avoid memory issues.

 The class has some getters to gather results: *ndarray* slices can be extracted according to some input values e.g. extract average torque for simulations with a specific value of slot angle or a specific